 Early AR Adopters Seem Confident in ROI

-Turner claims it is receiving a 10:1 ROI ratio on the $50,000 it spent on AR models for a particular construction project.
-The company told real estate news site The Real Deal that this is because the client has early visibility of what the completed project will look like, and hence will not need to request changes during later stages of the construction.
+Turner claims it has received a 10:1 ROI ratio on the $50,000 it spent on AR models for a particular construction project.
+The company told news site The Real Deal that this is because the client had clear visibility of the completed project early on in the process, and therefore did not need to request changes during later stages of construction.

-While the very mention of AR tends to conjure images of complex 3D digital animations springing up from the kitchen table, one of the most professional interior design AR apps currently available performs a far less grand, yet nonetheless vital function.
+While even mentioning AR tends to conjure images of complex 3D animations springing up from the kitchen table, one of the most professional augmented reality apps currently available for interior design performs a far less grand, yet nonetheless vital function.

-IKEA Place: The Place app shares some characteristics with TapMeasure, in that it uses AR to actually measure and map the space in which the furniture is placed.
-This allows the 3D furniture to be scaled according to room dimensions, meaning that when you squeeze that virtual easy chair into that alcove and find that it fits, the same will be true of the real chair when you take delivery of it.
+IKEA Place: The Place app shares some characteristics with Measure: it uses AR to actually measure and map the space where the furniture is placed.
+This allows the 3D furniture to be scaled to the dimensions of the room, meaning that when you squeeze a virtual easy chair into an alcove and it fits, the same will be true of the real chair.

-According to an article by Wired, IKEA claims that the Place app, developed using Apple’s ARKit SDK, renders scaled-down furniture at an accuracy of 98%.
-In other words, rather than being simply an app that makes you want IKEA furniture in your home, it really helps solve practical interior design problems.
+IKEA claims that the Place app, developed using Apple’s ARKit SDK, renders scaled-down furniture at an accuracy of 98%.
+In other words, rather than simply being an app that makes you want IKEA furniture in your home, it really helps solve practical interior design problems.
 This truly is one of the better augmented reality home design apps.

-Hutch: At the most sophisticated end of the AR interior design spectrum, Hutch is effectively a complete interior design service in an app.
-The app allows users to take a photo of a room, try out different looks using style filters, and then submit the finished image for virtual design.
-The finished design—complete with white-label furniture and products that can be bought via the app—is returned to the user within an hour.
+Hutch: One of the most sophisticated AR interior design apps is Hutch, effectively a complete augmented reality app interior design service.
+Users can take a photo of a room, try out different looks using style filters, then submit the finished image for virtual design.
+The finished design—complete with white-label furniture and products available through the app—is returned to the user within an hour.

-Of course, designing a room can be complicated, so whatever can be done with augmented reality will be warmly welcomed by DIY fans and professional designers alike, but the challenges of interior design pale in comparison to those encountered when creating or restoring an entire structure.
+Of course, interior design can be complicated, so augmented reality’s advantages will be warmly welcomed by DIY fans and professional designers alike.
+But the challenges of interior design pale in comparison to those of creating or restoring an entire structure.

-Therefore, as our first example of a real estate AR app, we’ll take one that is successfully easing the mental workload for architects and real estate development professionals.
+Therefore, our first example of a property development AR app successfully eases the mental workload for architects and development professionals.

 ARki for Architects

-ARki is an architect’s AR app that brings conventional 2D blueprints to life, both by overlaying them with accurate-scale 3D models and by adding extra layers of interactivity and animation.
-For example, ARki can be used to see how a construction will look with different types of building material, to analyze shadows, and to demonstrate wind circulation around a structure.
+ARki is an architect’s AR app that brings conventional 2D blueprints to life, both by overlaying them with accurate 3D models and by adding extra interactivity and animation layers.
+For example, ARki can show how a construction will look with different building materials, conduct shadow analysis, and demonstrate wind circulation.

-Floor plans and elevations are too flat, and 3D models only tell a part of the story.
-AR fills in many of the missing pieces of the puzzle, enabling architects, at last, to interact meaningfully with prototypes of their proposed creations.
+Floor plans and elevations are too simple, and 3D models only tell part of the story.
+AR fills in many of the missing pieces, enabling architects to interact meaningfully with prototypes of their proposed creations.

-We have already mentioned the benefits of augmented property brochures for realtors and property buyers.
-But what about people who like to do it the old-fashioned way?
-There is a certain sense of adventure to be had from just cruising around a locality, looking at properties with “for sale” or “for rent” signs—or even peeking at those which don’t appear to be on the market.
+We’ve already mentioned the benefits of AR property brochures for property buyers.
+But what about people who do it the old-fashioned way?
+There’s undeniable adventure in cruising around a locality, looking at all the properties with “for sale” or “for rent” signs—or even peeking at those that don’t appear to be on the market.

-Trusted homebuyers’ resource firm Realtor.com might just have the AR answer to those who enjoy the physical side of house hunting.
-The company is improving its app for homebuyers by adding a couple of augmented reality features, one of which is called Street Peek.
+Trusted homebuyers’ resource firm Realtor.com has the AR answer for those who enjoy old-fashioned house hunting.
+The company has improved its app by adding augmented reality features, one of which is called Street Peek.

-With the app installed on a mobile device, a house hunter can simply point the camera at a property on the street, and immediately see whatever information is held about it on databases:
+With the app installed on a mobile device, a house hunter can simply point the camera at a property, and immediately see the database information about it:

 - Listing or rental prices